bbc/gel/src/components/data-tables.md

 ### Column headers

 Any `<table>` that does not have column or row headers (`<th>` elements) cannot be considered a true data table.
-In fact, some screen readers that encounter a table without headers will determine it as a 'layout table' and communicate it quite differently[^1].
+In fact, some screen readers that encounter a table without headers will treat it as a 'layout table' and communicate it quite differently[^1].

 #### <mark is="bad"> Bad example